danesnick/old_website/_posts/2021-02-11-Reevaluating-my-ThemeJournal.markdown

 * Finance: Was I good with my finances?
 * Overall: How would I rate my day overall?

-However, micromanaging this and scoring this on a daily basis felt very tedious and didn't really feel like it brought much value to my theme.
+However, micromanaging this and scoring this on a daily basis felt very tedious and didnaboutt really feel like it brought much value to my theme.
 I've decided to remove this entirely from my Theme Journal.

 ## Moving Forward